 PER 585.
-IMPROVEMENT OF ELEMENTARY SCHOOL PHYSICAL EDUCA-TION.
-3
+IMPROVEMENT OF ELEMENTARY SCHOOL PHYSICAL EDUCATION. $\boldsymbol{3}$

-PER 601.
-ADMINISTRATION AND SUPERVISION OF PHYSICAL EDUCA-TION.
+- PER 601.
+ADMINISTRATION AND SUPERVISION OF PHYSICAL EDUCA- TION.
 Policies and procedures of administration on the secondary and collegiate levels.
 Special emphasis on construction and care of facilities, equipment, and personnel.
-3

-PER 602.
+3 - PER 602.
 RISK MANAGEMENT IN SPORTS.
 A study of the physical and financial risk strategies involved in the management of sports facilities and sporting events.
 Preparation of event management plans focusing on risk, liability, crowd and participant control and the fiscal considerations of sports facilities and sporting events.
-3

-PER 611.
+3 - PER 611.
 CURRENT LITERATURE AND TRENDS IN PHYSICAL EDUCATION.
 Literature in physical education, including all major periodicals and books, special emphasis on new trends, concepts, and direction of the profession.
-3

-PER 617.
+3 - PER 617.
 ORGANIZATION AND SUPERVISION OF RECREATIONAL SER-VICES.
 Organization and supervision of recreational programs, marketing of recreational services, selection and supervision of staff, equipment, activities and preparation and administration of budgets.
-3

-PER 622.
+3 - PER 622.
 PHYSICAL EDUCATION FOR THE EXCEPTIONAL INDIVIDUAL.
 Physical diagnosis, adapted and corrective exercises.
 Nature of certain mental, emotional, and physical handicaps and physical education program best adapted to each type.
-3

-PER 638.
+3 - PER 638.
 BIOMECHANICS.
 Scientific principles of physics,mathematics,anatomy, and physiology as employed in the detailed analysis of sports skills.
-3

-PER 680.
-ADVANCED TESTS AND MEASUREMENTS IN PHYSICAL EDUCA-TION.
+3 - PER 670.
+FACILITIES AND EVENT MANAGEMENT.
+A study of the principles and practices of planning, funding, managing, and maintaining facilities associated with sports participation.
+The material in this course includes but is not limited to professional sports, college sports, parks, recreational sports, and health/fitness clubs.
+3 - PER 680.
+ADVANCED TESTS AND MEASUREMENTS IN PHYSICAL EDUCATION.
 Administering, scoring, and developing tests; uses to be made of results obtained, evaluation of test materials and testing programs, and utilization of tests and measurements in research in physical education.
 3